Landlord and Tenancy matters

 What is a Section 8 Notice?

-Landlords can use a Section 8 notice to reclaim their property when tenants breach the tenancy agreement.
-The most common reason is serious rent arrears—usually two full months’ worth.
+Private landlords can use a Section 8 notice to reclaim their property when private renters breach the tenancy agreement.
+The most common reason is their failure to pay rent —usually two full months’ worth.

-You can’t simply tell a tenant to leave.
-The court requires you to follow a legal process—skipping steps or filing incorrect paperwork may lead the court to dismiss your claim.
+If a landlord wishes for the property to become vacant, they can’t simply tell a tenant to leave; this would be an illegal eviction.
+You’ll need reasonable grounds for possession, and the court requires you to follow a legal process—skipping steps or filing incorrect paperwork may lead the court to dismiss your claim.
 That’s why it’s so important to approach it properly from the start.

 Upcoming Changes Under the Renters’ Rights Bill